mtlynch/mtlynch.io/content/notes/syncthing-on-fly.io/index.md

   [[services.ports]]
     port = 21027
 ```

+I used port 22000 as a health check port for Fly.
+Fly will periodically poll that port, and if it can't connect, then it will know that Syncthing is not healthy.

 Synthing's admin interface defaults to 0.0.0.0:8384, so it accepts connections on both private and public network interfaces.
 This shouldn't _really_ matter since my Fly config doesn't expose 8384, but for the sake of defense in depth, I'll configure Syncthing to listen only on the loopback interface.